Skip to main content

 What are neuroendocrine cells?

-To understand NETs, you first need to understand a bit about the cells they come from — neuroendocrine cells.
+To understand NETs, you first need to understand a bit about the cells they come from: neuroendocrine cells.
 “Neuro” means nerves, and “endocrine” means hormones.
 So neuroendocrine cells are special cells that respond to signals from nerves by releasing hormones.

-• Stomach and bowels (gastrointestinal tract)
+• Stomach and bowels (gastrointestinal, or GI, tract)

 • Lungs